guanjue/IDEAS_2018/README.md

 thread= 32				#number of threads to be used for parallelization build= mm10				#hg19, hg38, mm9, mm10, not used if bedfile is specified bed= mm10.noblack_list.bed		#user specified windows split= mm10.noblack_list.bed.inv	#specify an interval file, ideas will run on different intervals separately.
+					#The interval will be generated based on the bed file by the pipeline.
 The name of interval file is $bed'.inv'
 ```

 ##### (4) use 'run_IDEAS.sh' script to run IDEAS